maeck70/iota-iri_exporter/README.md

 1. iota-iri_exporter (work in progress): Export the main IRI metrics for consumption by Prometheus
 	- [x] Pull getNodeInfo metrics.
-	- [x] Pull getNeighbor metrics (note. currently uses a custom giota branch until giota pull request is merged).
+	- [x] Pull getNeighbor metrics.
-	- [ ] Collect and Expose IRI ZMQ Metrics.
+	- [x] Collect and Expose IRI ZMQ Metrics.
 	- [x] Bitfinex: Export market prices for popular crypto.

 With the option to remove specific metrics groups, federation of node monitoring should become more logical and efficient.